Alabama Meditation Network Camellia logo mark

 • Meditation cushion (Chairs will be available if you prefer to sit in a chair)

-• Mat (Zubbaton) or folded up blanket to go under your cushion
+• Mat (Zubaton) or folded up blanket to go under your cushion

-*Do you have an extra cushion, mat or meditation bench?
-Please bring it to share with someone who doesn’t have one.
+*IF you have an extra cushion, mat or meditation bench, please bring it to share with someone who doesn’t have one.

 • Pillow